isomerpages/pmo-carbonmarketcoop/_faq/Project Development and Application.md

 <p>Only carbon credits generated in countries where Singapore has an IA can
 be authorised and transferred as Internationally Transferable Mitigation Outcomes (ITMOs), in compliance with Article 6 of the Paris Agreement.</p>
-<p>&nbsp;Singapore is actively engaging partner countries on Implementation
+<p>Singapore is actively engaging partner countries on Implementation Agreements
-Agreements on carbon credit collaboration.</p>
+on carbon credit collaboration.</p>
 </div>
 </details>
 <details class="isomer-details">